xr-muc/xr-muc/README.md

 It also shows a list of countries and their percentage share of the global CO2 emissions.

 A jupyter notebook with data preprocessing using python is included.
+SPYDER is used that gives more flexibility and better GUI

+Machine learning will help in real time processing of various problems

 ### Sources
 [Original Carbon Clock](https://www.mcc-berlin.net/en/research/co2-budget.html)